 Resiliency is a process not a point.

 Years ago I interviewed an elderly farmer with intensely misshapen arthritic joints.
 You could see his swollen knee joints widening out his jean overalls half way down his leg.
 But you know what?
-Each day, John kept at his daily chores—feeding the chickens, forking out manure piles.
+Each day, John kept at his daily chores—feeding the chickens, forking out manure piles, mending fences.
 When the pain got the best of him, he’d go a bit slower and rest a bit longer.
 John refused to write out pity party invitations.
-He may not have used the word resiliency, but he sure lived it over and over.
+He did not let his daily discomfort weaken his resolve to be optimistic and encouraging to others.
+John may not have used the word resiliency, but he sure lived it over and over.